FAQs

 Can I make appointments via email?

 No, you do not need a referral to see a physiotherapist.
-Physiotherapists are considered first line practitioners, and will be able to refer you to other medical and allied health professionals where it is appropriate.
+Physiotherapists are considered first-line practitioners, and will be able to refer you to other medical and allied health professionals where it is appropriate.

-We charge medical aid rates.
+Yes, we do charge medical aid rates.

-All OPD accounts must be paid by the patient directly after each session.
-A statement will be emailed to you in order for you to claim back from your insurance.
+Out-Patients-Department (OPD): All OPD accounts must be paid by the patient directly after each session.
+A statement will be emailed to you in order for you to claim back from your insurance.[Text Wrapping Break]Please speak to our administration staff if you require more details or would like to make a special arrangement.

 Please bring your x-rays/scans/other investigations and the referral letter (if applicable).